twilio/video-sample-ios-capture-render/README.md

 Twilio Video - iOS Sample - Advanced Capturing and Rendering
 ==============================================================

+> NOTE: This sample application uses Twilio's deprecated Programmable Video Conversations API.
+We plan on updating this app for Swift 3.x and the Rooms API, at which point we will be merging it into the [video-ios-quickstart-swift](https://github.com/twilio/video-quickstart-swift) repo.

 This project is a sample application using [Twilio Video for iOS](https://www.twilio.com/docs/api/video).
 It aims to demonstrate more advanced video capturing and rendering techniques than the [Quickstart application](https://www.twilio.com/docs/api/video/guide/quickstart-ios).

 ### Requirements
-This application was most recently updated to run against [version 0.24.1](https://www.twilio.com/docs/api/video/changelogs/ios) of the Twilio Video iOS SDK.
+This application was most recently updated to run against [version 0.25.0](https://www.twilio.com/docs/api/video/changelogs/ios) of the Twilio Video iOS SDK.

 ### How to Run